 Almost any piece of kit you need to cycle to work.
 The bike (obviously), but also the accessories too - lights, locks, helmet and clothing.
 If you already have a bike, you can even just apply for the accessories.

-Very simply by dividing the total Cyclescheme package price by the length of your Hire Agreement.
+Very simply by dividing the total cycle to work scheme package price by the length of your Hire Agreement.
 Usually, this means 12 payments taken from your salary, over a 12-month period.

-A voucher, coupon, ticket - it’s what you give to the bike shop in exchange for your chosen Cyclescheme package.
-We send you this by email, see step 3.
+A voucher, coupon, ticket - it’s what you give to the bike shop in exchange for your chosen package.
+See step 3.